 Office of Human Resources/Employee/Labor Relations

 Works to recruit, select, develop and retain the best staff for our students.
 This office continually is looking for highly qualified professional educators and support staff.
 As an equal opportunity employer, it is the policy that no candidate for a position in the District shall be discriminated against on the basis of race, color, national origin, ancestry, sex, sexual orientation, age, religion, or disability.
 The Westerville City School District uses an on-line application process for all positions.
 Vacancies are posted on the Online Application System and will be accessible 24 hours a day, 7 days a week.

 Responsible for providing meals that are nutritious and appealing to students and staff in a safe, sanitary and welcome environment while containing costs.
 The operation is fully self-funded and uses no general fund dollars.

 Responsible for administration of the district student code of conduct policies and student discipline hearings, summer academic opportunities, home schooling, CPR certification, residency investigation and the coordination of the commencement program.

-Westerville Schools' centralized enrollment for all students/families, including: on-line registration capabilities; interpretive services; ESL assessment; and an on-site school nurse for basic screenings.
-Additionally the Family Resource Center provide access to information about health-related services in the area, family education classes, transition services to buildings as needed, newsletters and information updates for families.
+Westerville Schools' centralized enrollment for all students/families, including: on-line registration capabilities; interpretive services; and EL assessment.
+Additionally the Enrollment Center provides access to information about health-related services in the area, family education classes, transition services to buildings as needed, newsletters and information updates for families.